 - Too long.
 A docstring can easily fill the whole screen.

-- Data types documented in comments instead of type hints.
+- Data types are documented in comments instead of type hints.

 Google Python Style Guide covers coding style in great detail.